openpracticelibrary/openpracticelibrary/src/pages/practice/stakeholders-interview.md

 date: 2021-02-09T09:45:51.714Z
 authors:
   - dsunwar
+  - angelsdimitri
+  - JordiOlive
 tags: []
 mobiusTag: discovery
 icon: /images/screenshot-2021-02-05-at-16.11.47.png
 whatIs: >-
-  * One on one conversation to help better understand what stakeholders want and need from the product.
+  * One-on-one conversations to better understand the wants and needs of stakeholders

   * An opportunity to gather useful information from three main areas, and more for e.g: User needs, Business goals and Technical limitations to gather valuable insights.